ro-pi/json-path-evaluator/README.md

 }
 ```
 ### Custom function extensions
-The following example shows how to register custom function extensions according to section 2.4 of [JSONPath internet draft](https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/21/).
+The following example shows how to register custom function extensions according to section 2.4 of [RFC 9535](https://datatracker.ietf.org/doc/rfc9535/).
 ```php
 $evaluator = new \Ropi\JsonPathEvaluator\JsonPathEvaluator();